The importance of the realistic care plan; Adoption v Long term care plan

 The judge was critical of the social worker’s evidence, in that it failed to pay attention to a care plan of a long-term foster for C.

 The social worker’s final evidence identified two realistic options for C: adoption and return home.
 The social worker set out the pros and cons of each option.
-In court, the social worker and the Children’s Guardian were questioned about their views about fostering, and their recommendations remained the same.
+In court, the social worker and the Children’s Guardian were questioned about their views on fostering, and their recommendations remained the same.

-The LA appealed against the judge’s decision.
+The local authority appealed against the judge’s decision.

 • The judge needed to make an all-round assessment of C’s welfare,